 The gain is calculated as the difference between the prices of the goods or services received and purchase price of cryptocurrency spent.

-The natural person has 1 bitcoin, which he/she purchased in June 2017 for 2 500 euros.
-The natural person uses 1 bitcoin to buy a new car in December 2020.
-At the time of purchasing the car, the market price of 1 bitcoin increased to 30 000 euros.
-Thus, the natural person has received gain of 27 500 euros (30 000 - 2 500) from the car purchase.
+A natural person had 1 Bitcoin, which they purchased for 2 500 euros in June 2017.
+Then, the natural person used 1 Bitcoin to buy a new car in December 2020.
+At the time of purchasing the car, the market price of 1 Bitcoin was 30 000 euros.
+Thus, the natural person had received the gain of 27 500 euros (30 000 - 2 500) from the purchase of the car.

 The natural person must declare the gain received and pay income tax on it.
-The same taxation method applies to the acquisition of other goods and services (like food, machinery, beauty goods, etc.).
+The same taxation method applies to the acquisition of other goods and services (like food, machinery, beauty treatment services, etc.).

 The mining of cryptocurrency is a business, which is treated equally as a production of goods for taxation purposes.
 The mined cryptocurrency is taxed on its transfer, i.e. when the mined cryptocurrency is converted into a common currency, exchanged to another cryptocurrency, or is used to pay for the products or services.
 Mined income must be declared in income tax return form E.